 I love Ruby Rose’s character Ares as the sign language assassin wears a tailored suit shows how a male suit can be tailored well for a female and it is not something that distracts, but actually compliments the character.

-The Moroccan feel in chapter 3 brings in a touch of the orient, and Halle Berry’s character is well dressed for the environment, whilst being functional and adding colour.
+The Moroccan feel in chapter 3 brings in a touch of the orient.
+Halle Berry’s character is well dressed for the environment, whilst being functional and adding colour.

 Enter Laurence Fishburne

-Laurence Fishburne is a wonderful character to bring in and the reunion of Reeves and Fishburne kind of paints this in a parallel universe to The Matrix.
-Fishburne is dressed well for the king of the underground and his style inspiration according to Luca Mosca (costume designer for all 3 John Wick films) is from Japanese kimono’s.
+Laurence Fishburne is a wonderful character to bring in.
+The reunion of Reeves and Fishburne kind of paints this in a parallel universe to The Matrix.
+Fishburne is dressed well for the king of the underground.
+His style inspiration according to Luca Mosca (costume designer for all 3 John Wick films) is from Japanese kimono’s.

-Assassination is an ugly game, yet this film paints an underground world in plain sight where stylish people play in this violent game of cat and mouse to kill and be rewarded.
+Assassination is an ugly game.
+However, this film paints an underground world in plain sight where stylish people play in this violent game of cat and mouse to kill and be rewarded.
 There are some similarities with the Kingsman series in that graphic violence is connected with well tailoring, not that should put people off getting a good suit.

 Listen to the podcast